univ-of-utah-marriott-library-apple/display_manager/README.md

 If you have replaced the setDefault `/usr/bin/python` binary (which is not generally advised), you should ensure that it has the PyObjC bindings set up correctly.

-Note: Display Manager has only been tested on El Capitan, Sierra, and High Sierra.
+Note: Display Manager has only been tested on El Capitan (10.11), Sierra (10.12), and High Sierra (10.13).
 If you experience issues on other versions of macOS, please [let us know](#contact).

 ## Purpose

-Display Manager programmatically manages Mac displays, including [display resolution, refresh rate](#res), [brightness](#brightness), [rotation](#rotate), [screen mirroring](#mirror), and [HDMI underscan](#underscan).
+Display Manager programmatically manages Mac displays, including [display resolution, refresh rate](#res), [rotation](#rotate), [brightness](#brightness), [screen mirroring](#mirror), and [HDMI underscan](#underscan).
 Its primary intended purpose is to allow system administrators and developers to automatically configure any number of Mac displays, by use of the command-line scripts and the Display Manager Python library.

 Several intended use-cases for Display Manager are elaborated in [usage examples](#usage-examples).